mobile app bar

 NASCAR Cup Series driver Kyle Busch with son Brexton Busch during the Daytona 500 at Daytona International Speedway.

-In the Cup Series, he has 63 wins.
+In the Cup Series, Busch has 63 wins.
 In the O’Reilly Auto Parts Series, he has 102 wins.
 And in the Craftsman Truck Series, he has 68 wins.
-Together, that’s 233 wins.
-No driver in NASCAR history has more wins than him in all three series combined.
-With the current format, it is impossible for any driver to even come close to matching him.
+That’s a combined haul of 233 wins.
+No driver in NASCAR history has more wins than him in all three series.

-But if someone were to break his record, he would prefer that it be his son, Brexton.
-He said in a recent interview with Fox8, “It depends on what the rules look like down the road.
-My years of being able to rack up so many wins were when there were no limitations on being able to run the Truck Series races and the Xfinity Series races.”
+“It depends on what the rules look like down the road.
+My years of being able to rack up so many wins were when there were no limitations on being able to run the Truck Series races and the Xfinity Series races,” Busch said in a recent interview with Fox8.

 “It was pretty awesome winning 20-23 races in a season across all three series, but we will see what that looks like going forward,” he added.
 “All records are meant to be broken, right?
 Maybe I will stick around for a long, long time.
 Maybe someone out there will one day break it.
 Maybe I am training that young guy who’s going to break it.
-My son, Brexton.”
+My son, Brexton,” he added.

 About the author